To register click here.

 We are now providing full-time speech and physical therapy at our new therapy center located in West Caldwell, NJ!
 This allows us to fully-integrate those services into our traditional Camp Helping Hands (CHH) model, and help maximize camp time to address as many of your child’s therapy needs.
 Our speech and physical therapists will also serve as additional resources for our families during their time at CHH.

-In 2017, we will be offering the following program tiers:
+We will be offering the following program tiers:

 Tier 1: Occupational Therapy